jamesliangg/NSBEHacks-2023-Opportunity-Bot/README.md

 The `COHERE_API_KEY` and `MONGO_API_KEY` should be stored in a `.env` file in the same folder.

 You should be able to do `node index` to run the scraper.

+## Using the bot
+- See available communities and locations with the `/opp help` command
+- Open the search box with `/opp search`

 <hr>